 I recently came across a corduroy suit by Benetton, which instantly replaced all my nostalgia for summer with full fall-dressing glee.
 I've been a corduroy enthusiast ever since this one unlined jacket I owned from Abercrombie Kids in the third grade, which I thoroughly adored.
-Corduroy is a marker of the season since unlike denim, it feels specific to cold weather.
+Corduroy is a marker of the season since, unlike denim, it feels specific to cold weather.
 When you pull corduroy out, it breaks the seal of burning firewood and hot beverages for the next few months.

 Corduroy has a delightful texture of thick, ribbed velvet.
-I prefer a wide wale—when the ribbing is thicker—because it has more texture to it, and it sort of adds a patterned element to an outfit.
-As technically a workwear material (worn in the military), corduroy is durable and warm.
+I prefer a wide wale—when the ribbing is thicker—because it has even more texture to it, and it sort of adds a patterned element to an outfit.
+Technically a workwear material (worn in the military), corduroy is durable and warm.
 And it's so versatile and easy to dress up or down.
 For example: A pair of corduroy trousers would work well with heels and a silk blouse, but also sneakers and a tee.

 Like denim, corduroy will last you season after season, especially when made from natural materials like the traditional wool or more modernly common cotton.
 Ahead, see some of our favorite pieces to get you started on your corduroy outfit research and help illustrate why I love this seasonal material so darn much.